qilskcter/Dell-Vostro-3460-Hackintosh/README.md

 </div>

-If you want your fucking Display like RealMac, you can use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) (not recommended)
+If you want your Display like RealMac, you can use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) (not recommended)

 <div align="center">